chendave/initrepo/k8s/demo/webhook/README.md

 `gensecret.sh` is copied from [1], but it is lacking of self-signed CA cert.

-- Create a K8S tls secret based on the generated cert and key
+- Create a K8S tls secret based on the generated cert and key.

 ```
 kubectl create secret tls sample-webhook-secret --cert=/tmp/test-e2e-server-cert405184811/server.crt360522389 --key=/tmp/test-e2e-server-cert405184811/server.key791923952 --namespace=e2e-tests-webhook-gbgt6